12namitha-2003/exam-pdf-rag-chatbot/README.md

-Target Output Format (Under Improvement)
+Target Output Format (Under Improvement):

 The goal of this project is to generate detailed, structured university exam answers in the following format: